An applicant may not apply electronically if a resident license was held in another state within the past ninety (90) days.

 Non-citizens must submit work authorization.

-Producer applicant will be allowed to late-renew license electronically for up to one year past license expiration date.
+insurance producer applicant will be allowed to late-renew license electronically for up to one year past license expiration date.
 After one year the applicant may reinstate through the initial licensing application.

 Surplus lines applicant can reapply for their license starting the day after the expiration date.
 Note: exam requirements and all initial licensing requirements apply for surplus lines reinstatement transactions.

 Missouri application fees are non-refundable.
 Avoid these common errors, which result in non-refundable payment of fees.

 Applicant marked the incorrect line of authority (LOA) when completing the application.